bxdoan/bxdoan/README.md

 <div align="center">

-> If you can’t do something, then don’t.
-Focus on what you can do.
+> I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.

-> — Shiroe —
+> — Maya Angelou —

 </div>